E3SM-Project/zstash/docs/html/_sources/usage.rst.txt

 Examples excluding some files
 -----------------------------

-You may decide that there are certain type of files that do not need to archive.
+You may decide that certain files do not need to be archived.
 For example, if you want to **exclude \*.o and \*.mod files** under the build
 subdirectory: ::